kevin1024/vcrpy/README.md

 doesn't have nearly as many features.

 ##Known Issues
  * Only works with the first HTTP request made in each use_cassette block.
 That's because I haven't gotten around to implementing multiple requests yet.
+This means anything that does a 301 / 302 won't work.
  * Probably only works with urllib2.
 Hey, doesn't `requests` use urllib2?
 Maybe that works too then.
- * No HTTPS support (yet)

 ##Similar libraries in Python
 Neither of these really implement the API I want, but I have cribbed some code